Requesting a document that cannot be found in the university libraries in Montpellier

 Article or book chapter (photocopies)5 days

-Some books or academic works cannot be checked out: they are available for in-library use only.
+Some books or academic works cannot be borrowed to take home: they are available for in-library use only.
 The lending library sets the rules, and we sometimes do not know the conditions for accessing the materials until we receive the loan.